alexgabe-dev/wi-insane/README.md

 - Authors: Mazli (original), Stabastian (remix)
 - Guild: `<INSASE>`

-Thanks for using our <INSANE> addon and keeping invites simple!
+Thank you for using our <INSANE> addon and keeping invites simple!